mgenware/go-packagex/README.md

 Overview:
 * Helpers for template parsing and executing.
-* A wrapper of text/template Template, providing reloading support.
+* A wrapper of text/template Template, which can load template from a file and provide optional reloading support (useful in development mode).

 # License
 MIT